 Barcelona is a city full of life and sometimes it is hard to make a choice.
-Here you find our personal recommendations for best day activities in Barcelona :
+Here you find our personal recommendations for best things to do in Barcelona:

 1.)
 The attraction getting the most visitors each year: Sagrada Familia.

 2.)
 Calle Joaquin Costa in Raval